soujanya9r9/LibraryManagementSystem/README.md

 * [Apache Maven](https://maven.apache.org/install.html)
 * MySQL Workbench 8.0 CE
 * Lombok
-* Port:8080
+* Port: 8080

 ### Running the application locally
 * Download the source code and import it to Eclipse.
-* In src/main/resources open application.properties, and provide userName and password of your MySQL Workbench
+* In src/main/resources open application.properties, and provide username and password of your MySQL Workbench
 * open src/main/java and expand com.hire3x.LibrearyManagementSystem package then Run LibraryManagementSystemApplication.java

 ### Steps to test in Postman

-* **Step 1:**  Open postman and create a collection.
+* **Step 1:**  Open Postman and create a collection.
 * **Step 2:** Add a request.
 * **Step 3:** To Add Books -
 Select the **POST** method.
 For the body select raw, text as JSON.
-In the Body Pass the values in JSON like this:
+In the Body Pass the values in JSON as shown -

       {
         "isbn": 2512,